 After about 2 hours in a decanter this wine is utterly delightful and I wish I had a second bottle.
 The color screams youth!
 The nose is soft and caressing with hints of blue and blackberry coupled with hits of cloves and cedar.
 The pallet is slightly acidic with very well balanced tannins.
 The tongue screams hits of wood and minearlality and the fruits just pass through the taste.
 So yummy and would definitely drink again! — 3 years ago

 I don't care what Sideways said, I love Merlot.
 Right Bank at heart.
 And it's done well in Tuscany too (hello, Masseto).
 Petrolo's top wine Galatrona from 2012 is a ripe Merlot.
 Mocha, cherries and spice come together deliciously.
 We enjoyed this wine at a terrific Japanese steakhouse in Williamsburg called Salt + Charcoal.
-Fatty, salty, juicy red meat with a big Merlot... kampai! indeed. — 8 months ago
+Fatty, salty, juicy red meat with a big Merlot... kampai! indeed. — a year ago

 Chateau Pavie 2000, I expected this to be rather powerful and over extracted, a wine, which regularly divides drinkers.
 The quality of the fruit was extraordinary, bordering on New World in its concentration.
 Still in its primary stage, slightly subdued and needing more time to reveal its complexity.
 I thoroughly enjoyed this wine, delicious and well balanced, would happily drink it again.
 Merlot/Cab Franc/Petit Verdot.
 13.5% abv, anticipated maturity 2012 - 2050 — 4 years ago